MaastrichtU-IDS/dsri-documentation/.github/ISSUE_TEMPLATE/roadmap_milestone.md

 ### Delivery date expected

-Approximate of the delivery date expected (month and year)
+Provide an approximate of the delivery date expected (month and year)